InfamousBolt/-Shield-TS/README.md

 ✅ **No Secrets in Logs**: Automatic redaction of tokens and credentials ✅ **Request Size Limits**: DoS protection at gateway level ✅ **Rate Limiting**: Per-client limits with distributed state

-## 🤝 Contributing

-This is a portfolio/educational project.
-Feel free to fork and adapt for your own use cases.

-## 📄 License

-ISC License - see [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-Architecture inspired by production security patterns from:
-- Stripe's API gateway design
-- OWASP security guidelines
-- Zero-trust network architecture principles

 ---